 MH: Satisfaction levels are naturally exceptionally high.
 The real question is the sustainability of the project.
-Yes it is sustainable in the sense that once public transport is free, it’s very difficult to go back, but is it economically sustainable?
+Yes, it is sustainable in the sense that once public transport is free, it’s very difficult to go back, but is it economically sustainable?
 The key is to come up with 10-year or 15-year financing plans and then continue to invest… That’s the real challenge of making public transport free.
 Over the course of a mandate, a city supported by the government or the EU can’t be sure that it will still have that support in 10 or 15 years, but by then its citizens will not want to give up their free service.
-In Aubagne, in the southeastern France, control of the local government changed hands and the new majority called into question the town’s free public transport, but strong resistance from transport users guaranteed its survival.
+In Aubagne, in southeastern France, control of the local government changed hands and the new majority called into question the town’s free public transport, but strong resistance from transport users guaranteed its survival.

 PP: Does free public transport interest motorists?
-In Europe we know that the automotive lobby is very powerful and capable of changing or slowing down environmental decisions.
+In Europe, we know that the automotive lobby is very powerful and capable of changing or slowing down environmental decisions.

 MH: Part of the answer to that question lies in analysing the different territories.
 Dunkerque – which recently made public transport free – is an example of somewhere that relies heavily on cars: 67% of journeys are done by car.
 We can already see that there is a shift from the car to the bus, but it could be different in other towns and cities.
-In my opinion, territorial analysis is essential.
+In my opinion, a territorial analysis is essential.
 Today, however, there are no proper studies on the modal shift, meaning most studies are founded on estimations.